breatheco-de/exercise-random-card/README.md

 ```
     <div class='card heart'></div>
 ```
-- You can use images, icons or HTML character entities to generate the sute symbol into the HTML [Here you can find the character entities](https://brajeshwar.github.io/entities/) for the :before and :after content.
+- You can use images, icons or HTML character entities to generate the suite symbol into the HTML [Here you can find the character entities](https://brajeshwar.github.io/entities/) for the :before and :after content.

 ![https://ucarecdn.com/7cd14b33-dd69-4680-aaf3-ab16afe2316b/ScreenShot20190511at30921AM.png](https://ucarecdn.com/7cd14b33-dd69-4680-aaf3-ab16afe2316b/ScreenShot20190511at30921AM.png)